AmbiqAI/heartkit/docs/modes/train.md

 ## <span class="sk-h2-span">Arguments </span>

-The following tables lists the parameters that can be used to configure the training mode.
+Please refer to [HKTrainParams](../modes/configuration.md#hktrainparams) for the list of arguments that can be used with the `train` command.

---8<-- "assets/modes/train-params.md"

 ---